github/docs/data/reusables/copilot/copilot-enterprise-features.md

 ### {% data variables.product.prodname_copilot_for_prs %}

 {% data variables.product.prodname_copilot_for_prs %} is an AI-powered feature that allows you to create a summary of the changes that were made in a pull request, which files they impact, and what a reviewer should focus on when they conduct their review.
 For more information, see "[AUTOTITLE](/copilot/github-copilot-enterprise/copilot-pull-request-summaries/about-copilot-pull-request-summaries)."

-### {% data variables.product.prodname_copilot_for_docs %}

-{% data variables.product.prodname_copilot_for_docs %} provides a chat-like interface to knowledge bases stored in {% data variables.product.prodname_dotcom %} repositories.
-For more information, see "[AUTOTITLE](/copilot/github-copilot-enterprise/copilot-docset-management/about-copilot-docset-management)."